2312323123/ERP/README.md

 #### some more standard steps:

-- create database fields (using ie 'generate CRUD' command from the bottom of this README)
+- create database fields (using i.e. 'generate CRUD' command from the bottom of this README, and then updating the entities) (I was naming services with snake_case, used REST, and set generate CRUD entry points to 'true'); it may make sense to commit immediately after doing that
-- if module's controllers/providers need schema, import it like `imports: [TypeOrmModule.forFeature([<schema_name>])],`
+- if module's controllers/providers need schema (entity) (and it's very likely), import it like `imports: [TypeOrmModule.forFeature([<schema_name>])],`
-- make sure setup-roles endpoint of auth service isn't publicly visible from time to time
+- make sure setup-roles endpoint of auth service isn't publicly visible from time to time (which esentially means on `http://localhost:10016/api/auth/setup-roles`) you should see 'This path is not redirected', otherwise it's extermely bad;
-- you may also update what nginx depends_on in docker-compose.yml from time to time
 - env variables should just work inside app if specified in docker-compose

+in general:

 - it's kind of important to check input parameters are always defined or you might get compromised, in auth service this is done using UndefinedCheckPipe for each applicable controller input parameter, so this:

 ```TS